Successor-bispecial strings with minimum Burrows--Wheeler transform runs: Measuring the string family

-\begin{lemma} Consider \(S_\sigma\), let \(t\) be the linearization of an arbitrary rotation of \(S_\sigma\), and consider \(t\$\).
-Then \(\chi(t)=2\sigma^2+1\). \end{lemma} \begin{proof} By \cite{navarro2025smallest}, \(\chi(t)=|S_r(t)|\), so it suffices to count the super-maximal right-extensions of \(t\$\).
-By Corollary~\ref{cor:two_3-grams}, every \(2\)-gram \(u\in\Sigma^2\) admits exactly two distinct \(3\)-gram extensions, hence there are exactly \(2\sigma^2\) distinct \(3\)-grams occurring in \(t\).
-Moreover, Lemmas~\ref{lemma:general_3-grams} and~\ref{lemma:last_3-grams} show that each \(2\)-gram occurs exactly twice and realizes the two distinct extensions, so each \(3\)-gram occurs exactly once; since a \(3\)-gram appearing once has a unique right-extension, no \(3\)-gram is right-maximal, and no right-extension of length at least 4 exists.
+There are \(2\sigma^2\) such \(3\)-grams.
+Moreover, Lemma~\ref{lemma:extensions} shows that each \(2\)-gram occurs exactly twice and realizes the two distinct extensions, so each \(3\)-gram occurs exactly once.
+Hence, any string of length at least \(3\) occurs at most once, because its length-\(3\) prefix occurs only once.
+Therefore, no string of length at least \(3\) is right-maximal, and no non-sentinel super-maximal right-extension has length at least \(4\).